Article Table Of Contents

 We then gave each city a Family Score.

 The higher the score, the better the city is for families.
 We also limited our results to cities with populations over 10,000 people.
-For Florida, that meant a total of 143 cities.
+For Florida, that meant a total of 145 cities.
+You can download the data here.

 There You Have It - The Best Places To Raise A Family In Florida